GeoscienceAustralia/anuga_core/README.rst

     https://github.com/GeoscienceAustralia/anuga_core

-They can be downloaded as a zip file or using the Git client.
+They can be downloaded as a zip file or using the Git client as follows

+    git clone https://github.com/GeoscienceAustralia/anuga_core (for read only)
+    git clone git@github.com:GeoscienceAustralia/anuga_core.git (to contribute)

+For the latter option see e.g. https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ for instructions on how to authenticate using ssh keys.

 Bug reports
 -----------